sherryxiaoyizhu/yelp-camp/README.md

 ### Environment & Setup

 - Run `npm install` to download all dependencies from package.json.
-- Create a `.env` file in the root of project directory, template code is given in `.env-template`.
+- Recreate a `.env` file in the root of project directory, template code is given in `.env-template`.
+- Ensure that the database cluster is active in MongoDB.

 ### Features